• Skip to main content

 Through purchases and eminent domain, the GDOT assembled much of the central portion of the project land, and had already demolished 500 homes when local protests and lawsuits, and Governor Jimmy Carter finally stopped the project in the 1970s.

-To visit their website and learn more about the Freedom Park Conservancy, click here.
+To visit their website and learn more about the Freedom Park Conservancy, click or tap here.

 Footer